Greg-Finnegan/QuickVideoRecord/README.md

 **Screen recording with AI transcription and Jira integration**

-A powerful Chrome extension that transforms screen recording into a complete workflow tool.
-Record your screen, automatically transcribe with AI, and create Jira issues with smart descriptions—all in one place.
+Chrome extension that can record your screen, automatically transcribe with AI (on device - no API), and create Jira issues with smart descriptions—all in one place.

 [![Chrome Version](https://img.shields.io/badge/chrome-116%2B-blue)](https://www.google.com/chrome/)
 [![License](https://img.shields.io/badge/license-MIT-green)](LICENSE)